shelarumesh/DS07_Insurance_CapstomeProject_EDA_ML/README.md

 There is no duplicated data

 # Conclusion
 In this project small study on insurance dataset is conducted.
 In this project follows Data Understanding, Data Pre-Processing, Data Wrangling, Data Encoding, Data Visualization, EDA, Feature engg, feature selectiom , modeling , evaluation and Comment on the Business Problem to effective solution.
+This Analysis concludes

-This Anakysis concludes Male and Female are equal chance of taking insurance, customer who has Driving license more than 90% are interested in insurance, vehicle age 1-2 are shown interest to buy insurance.
-Finaly concluded the random forest classifiers is the best model after avaluation is concluded.
+- Male and Female are equal chance of taking insurance,
+- customer who has Driving license more than 90% are interested in insurance,
+- vehicle age 1-2 are shown interest to buy insurance.
+- From the 3 model without feature selection, hyperparameter tunning and daimention reduction evaluated good result.
+Accuracy score of model is 95 %